-Paul Trace, Managing Director of Tuscan Foundry Products discusses the importance of replicating period features within the design of new products for the heritage market.
+Paul Stenning, Managing Director of Tuscan Foundry Products discusses the importance of replicating period features within the design of new products for the heritage market.

 With more than half a million listed buildings and the recent trend in converting barns into domestic or office dwellings, the heritage property market is still buoyant in the UK.
 In fact, any building standing empty whether it’s an old mill, post office or even a disused train station has potential to a property developer and are snapped up for renovation regardless of its shape or practicalities.